Enterprise Website Development: Design & Marketing

 However, the concern of data privacy comes up here.
 This is because enterprises collect detailed personal data of consumers to make predictions.

-Here, your enterprise's marketing team should focus on the international laws for data collection, such as the GDPR rules.
+Here, your enterprise's marketing team should focus on international laws for data collection, such as the GDPR rules.

 Social Media Marketing

-Here, brands need to market their audience and gain trust to achieve repeated sales.
+Brands must market their audience and gain trust to achieve repeated sales.
 Hence, you can decrease the number of social media channels you use for brand promotion to only a few suitable options.

 For marketing purposes, enterprise websites include different promotional ad types for all platforms.

 These include video ads, banner ads, text ads, native ads, and display ads.

 Pay-per-click (PPC) ads are among the most common advertisement options brands use to promote their products and services through websites.